premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-5. What are the design patterns used in Java?
+5. What are the design patterns used in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)